 Daily Watercolors: A Year of Painting

 In January 2025, I began each morning with a brush in hand and a simple promise to myself: to paint a little something every day.
-What started as a quiet way to reconnect with joy and creativity has become a rhythm of my year—a daily practice of noticing beauty, playing with color, and greeting the day with intention.
+What started as a quiet way to reconnect with creativity became the gentle rhythm of my year: a daily practice of noticing beauty, playing with color, and beginning each day with intention.

-From snowy winter mornings to sun-dappled kitchen corners and the soft shift of seasons, each painting is a glimpse into the ordinary moments that shape a life.
-This gallery is a place to gather those small studies—a year in watercolor, one gentle brushstroke at a time.
+From snowy winter mornings to sun-dappled kitchen corners and the slow turning of the seasons, each painting is a small glimpse into ordinary moments.
+This gallery gathers those studies together — one year in watercolor, one brushstroke at a time.

 January: A Winter Wonderland